The Wisbech Players

 The Wisbech Players is an amateur theatre group based in Wisbech, Isle of Ely.
 The Players' aim is to offer a broad base of productions, usually two or three per year.
 The society is affiliated to the National Operatic and Dramatic Association (NODA) and Fenland Arts.

 History

-20th century

-In the 1940s Sheila Chesters whose husband Allen was the Wisbech Grammar School headmaster, started to run dancing classes for girls in the School gardens.
+In the 1940s Sheila Chesters, the wife of the Wisbech Grammar School headmaster, started to run dancing classes for girls in the School gardens.
 From this strand developed a junior theatre group.

-In the 1950s Sheila Chesters, then chair of the County Music Committee was asked to form a children's choir.
+In the 1950s Sheila Chesters, then chair of the County Music Committee, was asked to form a children's choir.
 The group attended the Eistedfodd in Llangollen.
-In 1953 Alvin Thompson won a Folk Song class, in 1954 his brother, Michael did the same.
-In 1955 Basil Isley also won.
-In 1954 they sent a part of 36, much effort had been made to ensure authenticity in the costumes by getting a local basket maker to make replicas of hats held in the Cambridgeshire museum.
 Chesters scoured the area seeking out old folk songs, some of which appear never to have been printed.